Bram05/NeoGebra/README.md

 The main goal of variables is to make definitions more readable and easier for you.
 You can define variables in the variable menu.
 To access the variable menu, you click on the button vairables next to the field of the definition.
 A variable menu will pop-up where you can specify the name the variable on the left-side, and it's value on the right-side.

-> ✅ You can use point identifiers in the definition , such as p0,p1,q0,q1
+> ✅ You can use point identifiers in the definition , such as p0,p1,q0,q1 <br>
 > ❌ You can not use x or y in the definition

 Let's say you created a point variable `r`, to access it in the definition of a point you simply use : `p.r`. <br>